drewloewe/Grading-System/grading-system.md

 -	Submit what each assignment or activity asks for, e.g., if an assignment asks for four sections with specific headings or three peer-reviewed scholarly sources, your submission can't ignore such requirements.
 Answer discussion prompts fully, according to what I ask you and what the evaluation criteria of the prompt specify (so, a one-sentence post does not count).
 Don't blast off from the assignment and turn in some other kind of work that is "kinda-sorta related."
 This is not to say that you can't be creative, but you need to do what the assignment asks, not just *some of it* or *something sort of like it*.
 If you don't know what the assignment requires you to submit, please ask.
 -	Read, watch, and take notes on the feedback that I give you.
 -	I have 80+ writing students in a typical term. **So, please submit work where and how I ask you to submit it.** For instance, if I ask you to submit something in Canvas, submit it in Canvas rather than emailing it or linking me to a Google Doc in your personal Google account.
 I don't have the time and energy to chase various channels in which you might have submitted work.
 If you don't know where to submit something, just ask.
 -	In major assignments, I will usually ask you to ask me to comment on something specific.
 Take this opportunity seriously as a way to get useful feedback on your writing, feedback that is centered on your own development and concerns.
-To help remind you to do so, I use autograded preflight checklists (simple T/F Canvas quizzes).
-If you claim the points by certifying that you have asked me to comment on something specific, but that turns out not to be true, I reserve the right to "claw back" those points.

 ## II.
 The Performance-Based Part

 -  For major projects, I will use a points-based scale and rubric (as well as comments and feedback).
-- Some work is not revisable (e.g., quizzes, peer review, discussion posts, weekly activiies, synthesis charts, etc.), but all major writing projects are revisable.
+- Some work is not revisable (e.g., quizzes, peer review, discussion posts, weekly activities, synthesis charts, etc.), but all major writing projects are revisable.
 Please read [my revision policies](http://drewloewe.net/policies/).
 If you revise a major project effectively and follow the policies so I can evaluate it in context, I will simply change the original grade (I don't weight or average them; revisions are "do-overs").
 The grade is not guaranteed to increase, but it will certainly NOT decrease.
 - Most work in most courses will be evaluated using a simple point scale and a specific rubric (really, a set of questions).
 The point scale is keyed to the basic four descriptors:
   - **100%--Excellent**--meets all expectations; overall, notably substantive and polished
   - **85%--Strong**--meets most expectations; overall, solid with a few areas to improve
   - **70%-Passing**--attempts all of the assignment, but overall does not yet meet most expectations; significant areas to improve
   - **0%--Not Passing**--unreadable file; not submitted at all; or submitted, but meets few or no expectations, with major development or reworking needed.

-The first thing I look for in any submission in any class is: *does this do all of what is expected in the writing situation?* If it does one thing, kinda-sorta does some other things, and simply does not do other things at all, there is a problem that revision can address, but that keeps the initial submission from passing.
-When I get a “kinda-sorta + omissions” submission, I feel like a diner who is served half a hamburger on a whole-wheat bun, sweet potato fries, and pickled okra when I ordered a whole burger on brioche, waffle fries, and grilled vegetables.
+- The first thing I look for in any submission in any class is: *does this do all of what is expected in the writing situation?* If it does one thing, kinda-sorta does some other things, and simply does not do other things at all, there is a problem that revision can address, but that keeps the initial submission from passing. **You must submit all of what an assignment asks for, or it cannot pass.**
+-  When I get a “kinda-sorta + omissions” submission, I feel like a diner who is served half a hamburger on a whole-wheat bun, sweet potato fries, and pickled okra when I ordered a whole burger on brioche, waffle fries, and grilled vegetables.
 This “wait...what?” situation is why I don’t use partial credit schemes for non-passing submissions.
 I view such schemes as contrived, infantalizing, and debilitating for all concerned.
 I would not give the restaurant 52% of the cost of what I actually ordered if I was served something other than what I ordered.
 I give feedback and a “do-over” chance, which is what happens among adults all the time in all kinds of situations.

 - For major projects, 90% of the available points are for content and 10% are for form and mechanics.

--  Items graded all-or-nothing will have a simple descriptor of the specifications for a good-faith, useful, responsive submission that does what the item is supposed to do (typically, spark discussion or help you work out your ideas).
+-  Items graded all-or-nothing will have a simple descriptor of the specifications for a good-faith, useful, responsive submission that does what the item is supposed to do (typically, spark discussion, help you work out your ideas, or give me useful information about questions that students have).
 A good-faith, useful, responsive submission earns all the possible points.
 -  Depending on the course, you can earn some of the available points just by participating actively, e.g. in class activities or checking your submissions using a preflight checklist.
 In those instances, and assuming that you've met the criteria, you'll just answer "True" to a simple True/False quiz question set to award you all of those points for an answer of "True."
 (As other professors have done, I've "hacked" the Canvas quiz function to be a form of self-grading.)
 If you claim points by certifying something that turns out not to be true, I will "claw back" those points.

 ## III.
 Final Course Grades

 I opt out of the university's plus-minus grading system.
-I will assign whole grades, e.g., A, B, etc. I build a structure that offers *at least* 1000 points to be earned.
+I will assign whole grades, e.g., A, B, etc. I will build a structure that offers *at least* 1000 points to be earned.
 I grade on a 1000-pt scale, so anything above 1000 total pts is *de facto* "extra credit" or "wiggle room."

 ### A
 The student: